 (a) Data Storage, Isolation and Logging.
 Google stores data in a multi-tenant environment on Google-owned servers.
-Subject to any Customer instructions to the contrary (for example, in the form of a data location selection), Google replicates Customer Data between multiple geographically dispersed data centers.
-Google also logically isolates the Customer's data.
+Subject to any Instructions to the contrary (e.g., in the form of a data location selection), Google replicates Customer Data between multiple geographically dispersed data centers.
+Google also logically isolates Customer Data.
 Customer will be given control over specific data sharing policies.
 Those policies, in accordance with the functionality of the Services, will enable Customer to determine the product sharing settings applicable to Customer End Users for specific purposes.
-Customer may choose to make use of logging functionality that Google makes available via the Services.
+Customer may choose to use logging functionality that Google makes available via the Services.